Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ## About the Project

 Resistance from homeowners and residents in communities with Airbnbs has intensified because of the issues below.

-1. Pressure property owners into “switching from long-term tenancies to short-term rentals”.
-This may reduce housing availability through increased rent 		prices and by extension increase housing prices (Guttentag, 2018).
+1. Pressure property owners into “switching from long-term tenancies to short-term rentals."
+This may reduce housing availability through increased rent prices and, by extension, increase housing prices (Guttentag, 2018).
 2. Bring disturbances with noise and mess from large groups (house party bookings) (Salboy Limited, 2022).
-3. Influence the atmosphere and ethos of these communities because of “over-tourism” (i.e. too many visitors) (Gallagher, 2021).
+3. Influence the atmosphere and ethos of these communities because of “over-tourism” (i.e., too many visitors) (Gallagher, 2021).

-Problem Statement: **Airbnb hosts are fuelling the impacts mentioned above by renting out their residential properties as illegal short-term rentals.**
+Problem Statement: **Airbnb hosts are fueling the impacts mentioned above by renting out their residential properties as illegal short-term rentals.**

-Objective: **Use host and listing characteristics to identify listings that maybe engaged in illegitmate rental.**
+Objective: **Use host and listing characteristics to identify listings that may be engaged in illegitimate rental.**

 ## Overall Flow Model